Dr Jack Matthews

-Dr Jack Matthews is a Research Fellow at the Oxford University Museum of Natural History, specialising in research questions involving geology and palaeontology.
-He is interested in questions around the first appearance of animals in the geological record, including the age of these deposits, how they are related to each other globally, and the processes that led the organisms to be fossilised.
+Dr Jack Matthews is Geoheritage Conservation and Interpretation Officer at the Charnwood Forest Geopark, based out of the National Forest Company.
+He is an Honorary Researcher at the Oxford University Museum of Natural History, specialising in research questions involving geology and palaeontology.
+His research examines questions around the first appearance of animals in the geological record, as well as policy engagement work involving the management of geological heritage.

 Jack holds a Doctorate and Masters in Earth Sciences from the University of Oxford.
-He was previously Vice President (Graduates) of the Oxford University Student Union, and current serves as a Governor of the Codsall High Federation of Schools.
-Jack maintains a keen interest in politics, especially at the interface been science and policy.
+He was previously Vice President (Graduates) of the Oxford University Student Union, and current serves as Vice-Chair of the Governing Board of the Codsall High Federation of Schools.
+Jack maintains a keen interest in politics, especially at the interface between science and policy.